 Dr. Jordan R. Dann

-Dr. Jordan Dann is a founding member of First Fairfield Associates.
-He has practiced veterinary medicine in Connecticut for 65 years.
-During his medical career, he was a member of both the Connecticut Board of Veterinary Medicine and Harvard Schools Committee for two decades, and served as Chairman of the Connecticut Veterinary Medical Association Committee on Ethics for many years.
+Dr. Jordan Dann, a founding member of First Fairfield Associates, passed away on July 10, 2022.
+He practiced veterinary medicine in Connecticut for 65 years.
+During his medical career, he was a member of both the Connecticut Board of Veterinary Medicine and Harvard Schools Committee for two decades and served as Chairman of the Connecticut Veterinary Medical Association Committee on Ethics for many years.
 Additionally, he provided leadership as a president of the Fairfield County Veterinary Medical Association.
 Dr. Dann’s community service also includes his role as a member of the Danbury Hospital Development Fund Board of Directors.

 Jordan Dann served as a member of the U.S. Army Combat Engineers and attained the rank of 2nd Lieutenant, being stationed in Germany from 1944-1946.
 A graduate of Harvard College, Dr. Dann received his Doctorate of Veterinary Medicine with distinction from Colorado University.